-> Jewish > The Hurva Synagogue
+> Best Private Tour of Jerusalem! > The Hurva Synagogue

 History of the Hurva Synagogue

-hurvah synagogueA small synagogue stood in the heart of the Jewish quarter already in the 14th century, but it was poorly maintained and at times banned for use by Muslim authorities.
-It eventually collapsed in 1692, yet rebuilt in 1700.
+A small synagogue had already stood in the heart of the Jewish quarter in the 14th century, but it was poorly maintained and, at times, banned for use by Muslim authorities.
+It eventually collapsed in 1692, yet rebuilt in 1700 with funds raised by Rabbi Yudah Hahasid.
 Sadly, the second synagogue stood for only 20 years.
-1720 Muslims knocked it down in claim of Jewish depts.
-In addition, Ashkenazi Jews were forbidden to enter Jerusalem for the next century.
-The destroyed synagogue got to be known by its nickname – “the Hurva” (Hebrew for “the ruined [structure]”.
+In 1720, Muslims knocked it down in claim of Jewish depts.
+The destroyed synagogue got to be known by its nickname – “the Hurva” (Hebrew for “the ruined [structure].”

-Only in 1857 the Jews completed the construction of a third synagogue at the same spot.
-This time, the building was well financed and had truly impressive dimensions.
-Its general design was inspired by the Hagia Sofia in Istanbul.
+hurva synagogueIn 1857, Montefiore sponsored the restoration of the synagogue.
+This time, the building was well-financed and had imposing dimensions.
+The Byzantine-era Hagia Sofia building from Istanbul inspired its general design.
 Its interior was decorated with an ornate Torah ark and wall paintings.
-Sadly, this structure too was destroyed, by the Jordanian, in the 1948 war.
-For 19 years the Jewish quarter was in ruins, and even after the Six-Day War the synagogue remained unbuilt for many years.
-Finally, in 2010 the synagogue was built again, in attempt to replicate the third synagogue of the 19th century.
-A meticulous conservation project recreated the original design, the Torah ark.
-Even the wall paintings were replicated.
+Sadly, this structure, too, was destroyed by the Jordanians in the 1948 Israeli-Arab war.
+For 19 years, the whole Jewish quarter was in ruins, and even after the Six-Day War, the synagogue remained unbuilt for many years.
+Finally, in 2010, the synagogue was restored, replicating the 19th-century synagogue.
+A meticulous conservation project recreated the original design, the Torah ark, and the colorful murals.

 Visiting the Hurva Synagogue

 The synagogue is a functioning Yeshiva and place of prayer.
-A visit to the site is limited to the womens’ court and the rooftop.
+A visit to the site is limited to the women’s court and the rooftop.
 Nevertheless, the top view of the main prayer hall and the panoramas of the old city from the rooftop are breathtaking!

 Contact us to inquire more about a private tour to the Hurvah Synagogue: